UAB-Hartman-Lab/server/README.md

 ## First-time login

 1. Ensure an admin has enabled your user account and provided a username.
-2. Login via [`ssh`](#clients): `ssh username@hartmanlab.genetics.uab.edu` (the default password is your username)
+2. Login via [`ssh`](#ssh): `ssh username@hartmanlab.genetics.uab.edu` (default password is your *username*)
-3. You will be prompted to create a new password and automatically logged out
+3. You will be prompted to create a new password and then logged out
-4. Login again using new password: `ssh username@hartmanlab.genetics.uab.edu`
+4. Login again using your new password: `ssh username@hartmanlab.genetics.uab.edu`
-5. Change `samba` password (default password is also your *username*): `smbpasswd`
+5. Change the default `samba` password (default password is also your *username*): `smbpasswd`
-6. To change your password again in the future: `passwd`
-7. *Optional*: Generate a public-private keypair on your client and copy it to the server for faster and more secure logins.
+6. *Optional*: Generate a public-private keypair on your client and copy it to the server for faster and more secure logins.

     ```bash
     ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_4096